Margaret Atwood's new novel: A testament to the dangers of totalitarianism today | The China Post

 Set 15 years after the end of the story in The Handmaid’s Tale, the new novel is told from the perspectives of three separate characters, who each have a different kind of outlook and appreciation on the events that took place in the brutal world of Gilead and why.
 Atwood says she wanted to examine how different women might react to living under such oppression.

-The characters she introduces as narrative voices include a defector from Gilead to Canada, a young girl who grows up knowing nothing but the oppressive world of Gilead (and therefore takes her role for granted), and a character that avid fans of The Handmaid’s Tale will already be familiar with: Aunt Lydia.
+The characters she introduces as narrative voices include a teenager who had defected from Gilead to Canada, a young woman who grew up knowing nothing but the oppressive world of Gilead (and therefore took much of her role for granted), and a character that avid fans of The Handmaid’s Tale will already be familiar with: Aunt Lydia.

 The voice they won’t encounter is that of Offred, the hapless heroine from The Handmaid’s Tale.
-However, Offred does play a role in the new book, if only indirectly.
-Atwood says she is aware that the departure from Offred’s narrative might be a disappointment for some fans, but nonetheless she stands by her decision to approach the totalitarian world of Gilead from new angles:
+However, Offred does still play a role in the new book — if only indirectly.
+Atwood says she is aware that the departure from Offred’s narrative vocie might be a disappointment for some fans, but nonetheless she stands by her decision to approach the totalitarian world of Gilead from new angles:

 “The audience is comprised of a number of different individuals and (…) they will have different opinions.
 So, sure, there is always the danger of letting down the audience but it’s a danger I have faced before,” she said in reference to the mixed reviews she received when The Handmaid’s Tale was first published in 1984.